 Today Robert Lewandowski is undoubtedly one of the world’s deadliest strikers, plying his trade at German giants Bayern Munich.
-He is arguably the greatest Polish footballer of all time and once famously scored 5 goals in just 9 minutes for Bayern against Wolfsburg in September 2015.
-But back in 2010 he was a relatively unknown 22 year old playing for Polish club Lech Poznan.
+He is arguably the greatest Polish footballer of all time and once famously scored five goals in just 9 minutes for Bayern against Wolfsburg in September 2015.
+But back in 2010, he was a relatively unknown 22-year-old playing for Polish club Lech Poznan.
 However, Sam Allardyce, then manager of Blackburn Rovers is renowned for being to spot talent in players that others overlook.

 He persuaded Blackburn to offer Lech Poznan £4 million for the young Lewandowski, and the Polish club duly accepted.
 All that was left to do was for Lewandowski to travel to England to agree personal terms and officially sign.
 However, nature would intervene.
 Volcanic ash that had drifted southwards into Britain from Iceland had resulted in all flights being grounded, making travel impossible.
 The deal was off.

 Lewandowski would later join Borussia Dortmund and then Bayern Munich.
 He has since come out and stated on record that Dortmund were his first choice, with Blackburn being a backup.
 But maybe if he had met with Big Sam, perhaps he could have been persuaded to settle in Lancashire, and maybe, just maybe he could have set the Premier League alight the same way he has with the Bundesliga.